lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/mocking-types-builders.md

 _Customize mocks for types by defining a builders._

 :::note
-This page assumes familiarity with the concept of a scenario.
+This page assumes familiarity with the concept of _scenario_.
 If you want to learn about scenarios, read the ["Mocking queries"](/graphql-kimera/docs/mocking-queries-scenario) section of the docs.
 :::

 Let's start with the following schema: